 Clinical Workshop – Really Fantastic!

-The Clinical Practical Skills Workshop organised by the Association of International Medical Students (AIMS) took place on 5 February.
+The Clinical Practical Skills Workshop organized by the Association of International Medical Students (AIMS) took place on 5 February.
 Read what the participants say and see pictures.

 This past Tuesday 5 February, students from various academic years had a chance to participate in a Clinical Practical Skills Workshop organised by the Association of International Medical Students (AIMS) in collaboration with the Department of Nursing at Motol University Hospital.